Product Information Management

 Sales teams that need up-to-date, accurate product data and material on the go at all times.

-Ecommerce managers that need to constantly update content plus improve user experience and conversion rates.
+Ecommerce managers that need to constantly update content, improve user experience, and increase conversion rates.

-Marketing teams that need to juggle tons of content to create and modify campaigns across channels.
+Marketing teams that need to juggle a lot of content to create and modify campaigns across multiple channels.

-Companies of all sizes can benefit from using Product Information Management software.
-However, it becomes an essential business tool when your company:
+Companies of all sizes can benefit from this type of product content management software.
+However, it does become the essential tool when your company: